qx-ventures/qxchain/README.md

 #### Update `zombienet-omni-node.toml` with a valid chain spec path

-To simplify the process of starting the minimal template with ZombieNet and Omni Node, we've included a pre-configured development chain spec (dev_chain_spec.json) in the minimal template.
-The zombienet-omni-node.toml file in this template points to it, but you can update it to a new path for the chain spec generated on your machine.
+To simplify the process of starting QX Chain with ZombieNet and Omni Node, we've included a pre-configured development chain spec (dev_chain_spec.json) in QX Chain.
+The zombienet-omni-node.toml file points to it, but you can update it to a new path for the chain spec generated on your machine.
 To generate a chain spec refer to [staging-chain-spec-builder](https://crates.io/crates/staging-chain-spec-builder)

 Then make the changes in the network specification like so: